 Cameca LEAP 4000X HR

 The Cameca LEAP 4000X HR is an advanced atom probe tomography (APT) system designed for quantitative three-dimensional elemental analysis at near-atomic resolution.
-Atom probe tomography is currently one of the most powerful techniques for compositional characterization of solids with sub-nanometer spatial resolution, enabling the reconstruction of atomic positions within a material in three dimensions.

 The LEAP 4000X HR system is equipped with a reflectron to improve mass resolution and field-of-view, as well as an ultraviolet laser enabling the analysis of non-conductive materials.
 A position-sensitive detector based on a multichannel plate allows reliable detection of single ions, including multi-hit events.
 Since atoms are field-evaporated and detected with essentially equal probability, compositional quantification can be performed without the need for external standards or sensitivity factors.
 Specimens are typically prepared using gallium or plasma focused ion beam (FIB) lift-out techniques, enabling targeted extraction of microscopic regions of interest.